-Objective 4: Reduction of Foc Tration behaviours. od Waste through Healthier Eating - Changing shopping, storing We will do this by By March 2018 we will deliver: What progress have we made (April 2017 - March 2018)?
+Improvement Objective 4: Reduction of Food Waste through Healthier Eating - Changing shopping, storing and food preparation behaviours.
+We will do this by By March 2018 we will deliver: What progress have we made (April 2017 - March 2018)?
 Promoting a change in behaviours that lead to food waste.
-A Food Waste Policy, supported by Healthy-Eating literature and workshops which highlight the financial and health related benefits of healthy eating.
-Increasing awareness of food waste across all sectors.
+Healthy-Eating literature and workshops which highlight the Increasing awareness of food waste across all sectors.
 Completed through communication campaign to all households in the Borough in April 2017 and again in March 2018.
 Ongoing social media messages and press releases throughout the year.
 Developing and promoting literature and workshops which highlight the range of benefits from eating healthily.
 Promoting the benefits of reducing food waste.
 Completed through educational visits to schools and community groups and Green Living Fair, promoting sustainable living with an eco marketplace.
 Highlighting practical measures to manage food waste.
 A Slow Energy Efficient event was held 7th September 2017.
 In addition the Education officer highlights practical measures to reduce food waste and use leftovers in talks to schools and community groups.
 Reconnecting people with food, nurturing an understanding of its importance to the sustainable development of the entire community - 6 Workshops completed during the year.
 Within the Policy, agree a support package for those people living in disadvantaged areas, which supports the Council's strategic priorities and is in line with the Weekly food waste collections are in place for 2500 households in disadvantaged areas.
 Store cupboard packs were delivered to vulnerable clients.
 Environmental Health Officers distributed literature such as Leftovers booklet alongside a Slow Energy efficient toolkit at talks and events.